Many parents think their teenagers are three years younger than they really are, while most teenagers think they are three years older than they are.

 Also brain research shows that teenagers in the 13-18 year age group need help and guidance around decision-making.
 The pleasure-seeking part of their brain tends to dominate the reasoning part of the brain during this stage……and later as well.

-Decision-making is hard work for parents as we are always treading a fine line between being too protective and allowing young people more freedom.
+Promoting independence in our adolescence is hard work for parents as we are always treading a fine line between being too protective and allowing young people more freedom.

-If young people are to learn how to make smart choices adults need to equip them with the processes as well as the opportunities to do so.
+If young people are to learn how to make smart choices, adults need to equip them with the processes as well as the opportunities to do so.